 Preparation and service of Section 21 Notice £100

 Preparation and issue of normal possession proceedings £300

 In relation to normal proceedings, it is impossible to offer fixed fees once the proceedings have been issued.
-At the very least there will be a need for evidence in support of the claim and an attendance for at least one Court hearing and these two steps can typically cost £500 to £700 plus VAT.
-If the proceedings are defended and become prolonged, further costs estimates will be given as the case proceeds.
+At the very least there will be a need for evidence in support of the claim and attendance for at least one Court hearing and these two steps can typically cost £500 to £700 plus VAT.
+If the proceedings are defended and become prolonged, further cost estimates will be given as the case proceeds.

 Part 2 – Squatters 1.